JetBrains/intellij-sdk-docs/reference_guide/intellij_artifacts.md

 repositories make artifacts more accessible for plugin developers.

 The IntelliJ Platform artifacts repositories are:
-* [Releases repository](https://www.jetbrains.com/intellij-repository/releases/) for release and EAP versions.
+* [Releases repository](https://www.jetbrains.com/intellij-repository/releases/) for release versions by [build number](/basics/getting_started/build_number_ranges.md).
-* [Snapshots repository](https://www.jetbrains.com/intellij-repository/snapshots/) for EAP candidates and the latest EAP for each branch.
+* [Snapshots repository](https://www.jetbrains.com/intellij-repository/snapshots/) for _BRANCH#-EAP-SNAPSHOT_, _EAP-CANDIDATE-SNAPSHOT_, _LATEST-EAP-SNAPSHOT_, and the _EAP-SNAPSHOT_.

+See the [Mavin coordinates](#specify-the-maven-coordinates-for-the-artifact) section for details about specifying these artifacts.

 Both the Releases and Snapshots repositories have two types of content:
 * Binary and source code artifacts for cross-platform, ZIP distributions of IntelliJ Platform-based IDEs, such as IntelliJ IDEA, CLion, Rider, and MPS.
   These artifacts are _not intended_ to be accessed directly from a plugin project's `build.gradle` file.
   The `gradle-intellij-plugin` will access them as-needed for a plugin project.
 * Artifacts for individual modules from the IntelliJ Platform.
 These may be downloaded, or accessed directly from a `build.gradle` file, as explained below.